discord-rose/command-handler/README.md

   wave (
     @Options.User('user', 'User to wave at') userId: Snowflake // creates an option accepting type user ) {
-    // you can now use this paramater as it's actual value! making it super easy to do what you need to do return new Embed()
+    // you can now use this parameter as it's actual value! making it super easy to do what you need to do return new Embed()
       .description(`Hey <@${userId}>!
 Someone waved at you`) }